-We construct the fitting model by convolving the XSPEC TBabs absorption model with a selection of additive models, including (1) a power-law model (p1), (2) a blackbody model (bbody), and (3) a emission spectral model for diffuse plasma (apec).
-Besides model normalisation, each of these additive component has one free parameter; for pl this is the photon index ( $\Gamma$ ) defined in $F_E \propto E^{-\Gamma}$ , where $F_E$ is the specific energy flux at energy E; for bbody and apec, the other free parameter is the blackbody or plasma temperature in kT.
-SHERPA reports wstat and the associated "Q-value" as a goodness of fit measure.
+We construct the fitting model by convolving the XSPEC TBabs absorption model with a selection of additive models, including (1) a power-law model (pl), (2) a blackbody model (bbody), and (3) a emission spectral model for diffuse plasma (apec).
+Besides model normalization, each of these additive component has one free parameter; for pl this is the photon index (Γ) defined in $F_E \propto E^{-\Gamma}$, where F_E is the specific energy flux at energy E; for bbody and apec, the other free parameter is the blackbody or plasma temperature in kT.
+SHERPA reports wstat and the associated 'Q-value' as a goodness-of-fit measure.
 The latter is the probability of observing the reduced statistics or a larger value assuming that the fit model is genuine.
-We choose the best-fit model to be the one that has the reduced wstat closest to 1 while having an acceptable Q-value ( $\geq 5\%$ ); we report their maximum likelihood estimates and $1\sigma$ (68.27%) confidence intervals on fit parameters in Table 3.
-We want to point out that fitting to CX6, and CX7's spectra have degrees of freedom (dof) less than 4, so they are too faint to get valid constraints on the parameters; we therefore apply a power-law model with a fixed $\Gamma = 2$ to just fit the normalisation.
+We choose the best-fitting model to be the one that has the reduced wstat closest to 1 while having an acceptable Qvalue (≥ 5 per cent); we report their maximum likelihood estimates and 1σ (68.27 per cent) confidence intervals on fit parameters in Table 3.
+We want to point out that fitting to CX6, and CX7's spectra have degrees of freedom (dof) less than 4, so they are too faint to get valid constraints on the parameters; we therefore apply a power-law model with a fixed $\Gamma = 2$ to just fit the normalization

-With the best-fit model, we calculate fluxes using model parameters sampled from the best-fit parameters using the SHERPA sample\energy\flux function; this is performed for a soft (0.5 - 2 keV), a hard (2 - 7 keV) X-ray, and a broad (1 - 10 keV) band, and the fluxes are denoted by $f{0.5-2}$ , $f{2-7}$ , and $f{1-10}$ , respectively. $f{1-10}$ is used to compare with radio fluxes (see Sec.
-3.9), while the soft and hard bands are used to define the X-ray hardness ratio, $X_C$ :
+With the best-fitting model, we calculate fluxes using model parameters sampled from the best-fitting parameters using the SHERPA sample_energy_flux function; this is performed for a soft (0.5-2 keV), a hard (2-7 keV) X-ray, and a broad (1-10 keV) band, and the fluxes are denoted by $f{0.5-2}$, f{2-7} , and f{1-10} , respectively. f{1-10} is used to compare with radio fluxes (see Section 3.9), while the soft and hard bands are used to define the X-ray hardness ratio, X_C :

-$$X_C = 2.5 \log{10} \left( \frac{f{0.5-2}}{f{2-7}} \right). \tag{1}$$ https://cxc.cfa.harvard.edu/ciao/threads/wavdetect/
+$$X_C = 2.5 \log{10} \left(\frac{f{0.5-2}}{f{2-7}} \right). \tag{1}$$

-In Figure 3, we plot the hardness and $f{0.5-2} + f{2-7}$ fluxes for the X-ray sources, and in Figure 4, we show the spectra and best-fit models for CX1 and CX2, the two relatively bright sources.
+In Fig. 3, we plot the hardness and $f{0.5-2} + f{2-7}$ fluxes for the X-ray sources, and in Fig. 4, we show the spectra and best-fitting models for CX1 and CX2, the two relatively bright sources.